 Meeting this requirement addresses the need to fill Strategic Knowledge Gaps (SKG’s) related to asteroids as a precursor to subsequent safe and successful human missions.
 The data obtained will also support the advancement of science interests in asteroids.More »

-Solar sails will be used to provide the primary propulsion for the NEA Scout and the Lunar Flashlight missions which are funded by the Advanced Exploration Systems Division of the Human Exploration and Operations Mission Directorate.
-Both missions will be launched as secondary payloads from the SLS EM-1 flight.
+A solar sail will be used to provide the primary propulsion for the NEA Scout mission which is funded by the Advanced Exploration Systems Division of the Human Exploration and Operations Mission Directorate.
+The mission will be launched as a secondary payload from the SLS EM-1 flight.

 Solar sails provide a new capability for delivering science payloads to planetary bodies, small solar system bodies, the outer solar system, non-Keplerian orbits, or a solar polar orbit.
 Using the continuous low thrust provided by a solar sail, spacecraft can obtain DV’s that are impossible to achieve using chemical or even solar electric propulsion.
 As the technology matures, solar sails will increasingly be used to enable science and exploration missions that are currently impossible or prohibitively expensive using traditional chemical and electric rockets.